Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Conclusion

 \section{Conclusion}

-We proposed and analyzed a novel model that captures the interaction of epidemic propagation dynamics with human protection adoption behavioral dynamics.
-For the coupled SIS epidemic-replicator dynamics, we completely characterized the equilibrium points, their stability properties, and the associated bifurcations.
-For both SIS and SIRI epidemic models, we further analyzed the coupled dynamics under timescale separation when the behavioral response is faster than the epidemic evolution, and characterize the equilibria of the reduced epidemic dynamics which takes the form of a hybrid dynamical system.
-The endemic level of infection at the stable equilibrium strongly depends on the effectiveness of the protection mechanism and the disease recovery rate.
-Numerical results show that the coupled dynamics may lead to highly oscillatory behavior and may take long time to converge to the stable equilibrium.
+We proposed and analyzed a novel model that captures the interaction of epidemic propagation dynamics with behavioral dynamics of human protection adoption.
+For the coupled SIS epidemic-replicator dynamics, we characterized the equilibrium points, their stability properties, and the associated bifurcations.
+For both SIS and SIRI epidemic models, we further analyzed the coupled dynamics under timescale separation, and established global convergence results to the equilibrium of the reduced epidemic dynamics.
+Numerical results showed that the relative speed of evolutionary learning compared to disease dynamics plays a critical role in the transient behavior of the coupled dynamics, may induce highly oscillatory behavior, and in the bistable regime of the SIRI epidemic, it may have a strong influence on which equilibrium the infected proportion converges to.